flenniken/collections/docs/collection-maker.md

 # Zoom Points

-Build and deploy the code then set the zoom points.
+After the descriptions and order look good, deploy and set zoom points.

-After specifying the required elements and clicking the **Optimize** button, the collection is marked as ready.
-Gulp builds ready collections.

 ~~~
 g all
 scripts/deploy -s
 ~~~

-On localhost, on the image page, size and pan each image to define its zoom points.
-Click the download icon to write the `cjson` to `dist/images/cN/cN.json`.
+On an iPhone, on the image page, size and pan each image.
+Click the download icon and air-drop the `cjson` to your desktop, then move it to `dist/images/cN/cN.json`.

-On an iPhone the download icon still downloads the file.
-Air-drop it to yourself, then move it to the collection's folder.
+On localhost the download icon writes that file directly.

 ♫ Note: air-drop doesn't work when your iphone is plugged into your mac.

-Run the `g all` command to build in the final zoom points, then deploy and test the image pages again.
+Run `g all`, deploy, and check the image pages again.

 __Zoom Point Guide__